dsccommunity/cNtfsAccessControl/README.md

         Type            = 'Directory'
     }

-    # Grant a single permission
+    # Create a single permission entry for the specified principal.
     cNtfsPermissionEntry PermissionEntry1
     {
         Ensure    = 'Present'